freqtrade/freqtrade/docs/includes/pairlists.md

 ```

 !!!
 Tip
-    This Filter can be used to automatically remove stable coin pairs, which have a very low volatility, and are therefore extremely hard to trade with profit.
+    This Filter can be used to automatically remove stable coin pairs, which have a very low volatility, and are therefore extremely difficult to trade with profit.

 ### Full example of Pairlist Handlers